 BHMAC main responsibilities are location of suspect areas and its declaration as risk or no obvious risk areas.
 Areas declared as risk areas are further processed by BHMAC and mine action projects are made for those areas.

-Apart from organizations who get the job going through bidding procedures, there are also 2 foreign NGO (NPA-Norwegian People Aid and INTERSOS-Italy), financied directly by their own Governments.
+Apart from organizations who get the job going through bidding procedures, there are also 2 foreign NGO (NPA-Norwegian People Aid and MAG) are financed directly by their own allocations.

 Marking of risk areas along with maintenance of landmines and mine action activities database is also a part of BHMAC daily activities.